stacks-network/docs/src/pages/stacks-blockchain/accounts.md

 A second alternative would be to use [stacks-gen](https://github.com/psq/stacks-gen).
 This tool will generate all the keys you need in one place, including the values needed for calling the stacking contract, and also a WIF key for use with `bitcoind`.

 #### stacks-gen prerequisite
-Install `npx` if not already installed.
+Install [npx](https://github.com/npm/npx) if not already installed.  (npx will check whether <command> exists in $PATH, or in the local project binaries, and execute that.
+If <command> is not found, it will be installed prior to execution).
 ```
 npm install -g npx
 ```